Nitrux/nitrux-bug-tracker/README.md

 #### What should I not do?

 1. Avoid being vague about the benefits (or possible drawbacks).
 2. Don't leave the specifics up to the community.
 While this is your feature request, it should clearly outline the scope of the request.
-Unclear requests may be subject to closure as being too broad or unclear.
+Unclear requests may be closed as too broad or unclear.
 3. Avoid emotional discussions or motivations.
 4. Don't ask for the moon; be realistic.
 5. Avoid filing a feature request against software not maintained or developed by Nitrux.